MaciekSwiszczowski/WinUI-for-WPF-devs/README.md

 ## 1.2.
 Common errors

-- In case of this compilations error:_`Microsoft.ui.xaml.dll is unable to load_ compilation` - edit project file, and add: `<WindowsAppSDKSelfContained>true</WindowsAppSDKSelfContained>`
+- In case of this compilations error:_`Microsoft.ui.xaml.dll is unable to load_ compilation` - edit the project file, and add: `<WindowsAppSDKSelfContained>true</WindowsAppSDKSelfContained>`

 - `XamlCompiler error WMC0615: Type 'TemplateBinding' used after '{' must be a Markup Extension.
 Error code 0x80004005.` - this is a parser error - template binding can only be used in **ControlTemplates**